-Chapter 12 of 18 ยท Interactive Dashboard
+Chapter 12 of 18 · Interactive Dashboard

-Further Topics in Multiple Regression
+Additional Topics in Multiple Regression

 Explore robust standard errors, prediction intervals, Type I/II errors, autocorrelation, and bootstrap methods with real house-price and GDP data.